The Highland Community College viticulture and enology program has a new home at 456-Wineries in... Read More

 Occasionally, the City of Highland experiences power outages.
 We do not always know the extent of these outages, but offer the following guidelines:

-- If outage occurs during the daytime while campus offices are open, contact the administration building switchboard.
-The switchboard can tell you if this is a campus wide problem.
-If is a single building, maintenance will be contacted.
+- If outage occurs during the daytime while campus offices are open, contact maintenance.

-- Please wait at least fifteen minutes to give maintenance or switchboard the opportunity to determine the problem.
+- Please wait at least fifteen minutes to give maintenance the opportunity to determine the problem.
 We will notify you if it cannot be fixed immediately.

 - If the outage is extensive and does not seem to be fixable within the immediate future, dismiss your classes.
 This is a judgment call.